-The AIST Foundation's Steel to Students Training Program provides up to US$1,000 (conference tuition and up to US$600 in travel assistance) for post-secondary vocational/technical school students, undergraduate and graduate-level students to attend AIST’s Specialty Training Conferences and AIST Member Chapter Annual Meetings that include a technical program.
-Specialty Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST's global network.
-AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Specialty Training Conferences.
+The AIST Foundation's Steel to Students Training Program covers the full cost of tuition and up to US$600 in travel reimbursement (per conference) for post-secondary vocational/technical school students, undergraduate and graduate-level students to attend AIST’s Technology Training Conferences and AIST Member Chapter annual meetings that include a technical program.
+Students may apply to attend multiple conferences of different topics.
+Technology Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST's global network.
+AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Technology Training Conferences.

-The Steel to Students program will provide students with increased opportunities to become familiar with Technology Committees and learn firsthand from industry leaders in various steelmaking fields.
+The Steel to Students Training Program will provide students with increased opportunities to become familiar with Technology Committees and learn firsthand from industry leaders in various steelmaking fields.

 Member Chapter Connection

 The program sponsors up to 10 students and faculty (per school) from colleges, universities, and post-secondary technical/trade schools to attend their local AIST Member Chapter meetings.

 Student Plant Tours

 A key to promoting student interest in the industry is to experience a plant tour first-hand.
 AIST can assist university professors and/or students in connecting with staff at a regional steel plant (where available) to schedule a tour.
 For assistance contact Danielle Schleiden.